w3f/polkadot-wiki/docs/kusama-timeline.md

 missed blocks in the sessions directly following [block #516558](https://polkascan.io/kusama/block/516558) was significantly higher.
 This is partly what contributes to the much higher ratio of missed blocks on Kusama versus Polkadot today.

+## Kusama's Current Adventure

+Kusama promised chaos, and it delivered on that promise.
+On 15th June 2021, the roll out of the first public parachain slot auction commenced, marking the beginning of the end to deliver on the last piece of core functionality outlined in the Polkadot whitepaper: purpose-built, interoperable parachains.

+Teams and projects looking to become an official parachain on the Kusama network have been working hard to bring their technologies to life, many of whom started a [crowdloan campaign](learn-crowdloans.md##starting-a-crowdloan-campaign) in order to participate in the slot auctions.

+Once parachains are live, the community will determine which additional features and network upgrades should be added over time.